The Advantage of Fine-Grained Training: Discussion

 This benefit, however, is task- and dataset-dependent.
 The performance gain depends on a trade-off between the additional optimization burden of fitting fine-grained labels and the degree of alignment between the coarse and fine decision boundaries.
 Our phenomenological study highlights the subtleties of the competing effects of injecting additional information via subclasses and the optimization cost that training on them entails.

-We have addressed the problem in a controlled setting, using standard datasets, low-dimensional synthetic data, and training relatively small and shallow fully-connected neural networks with standard optimization techniques.
-This "minimalistic" approach, inspired by statistical physics, allows for an extensive and quantitative phenomenological exploration and transparent interpretation of the results.
-However, a natural next step is to test our findings across a wider range of architectures (such as deeper networks, convolutional models, and attention-based transformers) and datasets to further assess the generality of the results.
+We have addressed the problem in a controlled setting, using standard datasets, low-dimensional synthetic data, and training relatively small, shallow fully-connected neural networks with standard optimization techniques.
+This \textit{minimalistic} approach, inspired by statistical physics, allows an extensive quantitative phenomenological exploration and transparent interpretation of the results.
+However, we also started to test our findings across a wider range of architectures and datasets to assess their generality.
+In particular, we considered convolutional neural networks.
+In this case as well, the advantage of fine-training depends on the level of boundary redundancy, and the optimal training strategy changes with dataset size and model capacity.
+However, experiments with deep and complex models, such as AlexNet, also show an additional transition in the strongly overparametrized regime, suggesting a richer scenario yet to be fully explored.
+This opens up several avenues for future research, including a systematic investigation of how different architectures, such as deeper convolutional networks (for example, ResNet) and attention-based transformers, influence the interplay between hierarchical label structures, data geometry and learning.

 The presence of a hierarchical label structure often reflects an underlying compositionality in the features defining the classes: general features distinguish coarse categories, while increasingly specific features are required to resolve finer distinctions.
 Compositionality is widely regarded as a core ingredient of neural network generalization properties~\cite{poggio2020theoretical,danhofer2025position,lin2017does}.
 In this perspective, our results suggest that understanding the dataset-specific relationship between label and data structure can be relevant for designing training strategies that leverage compositionality effectively.
 Moreover, data could also be inherently compositional and naturally organized in hierarchical structures, even when the labels attached to them do not reflect this organization.
 This hidden stratification can be inferred and used to benefit training~\cite{sohoni2020no}.
 Therefore, we expect our approach to be extendable to unsupervised learning settings, particularly when handling compositional data.